Version 2.15.4

-This build uses executable packing for protection, which may trigger false positives or blocking in some antivirus products.
+Release packages use security protection measures, which may trigger false positives or blocking in some antivirus products.
 If the download or launch is blocked, please add the app or its folder to your whitelist or trusted list.
-If the issue persists, temporarily disable antivirus protection and try again.

 macOS Gatekeeper may block apps downloaded from the internet.
 Please refer to the steps below based on your version: